CodeAndCake/AppsFromScratch/sessions/05/README.md

 ### Arrays

-Two weeks ago, we created an empty list `peopleList[]` in our `app.js` file.
-This created an empty space for us to store the data of each person.
+[Two weeks ago](../sessions/03) we created an empty list `peopleList[]` in our `app.js` file, as an empty "box" for us to store the data of each person.

-In JavaScript, these lists are called `arrays`.
-You store data in `arrays` much like a numbered shopping list.
+In JavaScript, these lists are called **arrays**.
+You store data in arrays much like a numbered shopping list.

-For example, create an array in the console like this:
+For example, you can create an array like this:

 ```javascript
 var shoppingList = ['chilli', 'avocado', 'lime'];
 ```

 You can check what's in each position.
-Instead of starting with number 1, `arrays` automatically always start with 0.
+Instead of starting with number 1, arrays always **start with 0**.

-Chilli is at position 0, avocado is position 1 and lime is at position 2.
+`chilli` is at position 0, `avocado` is position 1 and `lime` is at position 2.

  Written like this:

-`shoppingList[0]` the value at position 0 in `shoppingList` is chilli.
+`shoppingList[0]` the value at position 0 in `shoppingList` is `chilli`.

-`shoppingList[1]` the value at position 1 is avocado.
+`shoppingList[1]` the value at position 1 is `avocado`.

-`shoppingList[2]` the value at position 2 is lime.
+`shoppingList[2]` the value at position 2 is `lime`.

 <!--   ARRAY GRAPHIC   -->
 ![alt text](assets/arrays.png "Arrays")

-Arrays have some handy features such as the `length` property - it returns the length of the list.
+Arrays have some handy features such as the `length` property, which returns the length of the list.

-Check how many things are in your array like this:
+You can check how many things are in your array like this:

 ```javascript
 console.log(shoppingList.length);